 You will interact with Tammy at the Career Services front desk.
 Tammy is also in charge of sending out communications advertising the latest events and workshops that Career Services offers.
 She is also the one to contact for any information about the programs Career Services offers and to determine who the right staff member in Career Services will best meet your particular needs.

-Coordinator for the Center for Asian Pacific American Students (CAPAS)
+Center for Asian Pacific American Students (CAPAS)